 If a significant portion of your user’s existing behavior is to first go to a mobile app store, and then resort to other channels when they don’t find what they need (phone calls, for example), then the mobile app store still represents a critical distribution point that mandates the presence of at least a hybrid mobile app.

 Ultimately, for a PWA, we have to ask: Will users understand that they can “install” the website and have it behave like a mobile app?

 Do note that Apple removed the formerly useful add-to-home-screen-mobile-web-action convenience, which is now a step removed behind the share dialog, making PWA “installation” on Safari/iOS less friendly and less likely.

 Availability of necessary mobile device functions and SDKs

 Can a given development approach access the needed mobile functionality to deliver on the product vision?

 The gap closes, but then the gap widens again.
 The web and hybrid development options presented here move forward in an attempt to close the gap between the platform software development kits (SDKs) that are available and what can be utilized with their approach.
-At times the progress can be frustratingly slow, and it's a game with no end, since each year the mobile platforms continue to expand and innovate, providing an ever-moving target for non-native development approaches to chase.
+At times, the progress can be frustratingly slow, and it’s a game with no end, since each year mobile platforms continue to expand and innovate, providing an ever-moving target for non-native development approaches to chase.

 It’d be futile in this post to catalog the exact coverage of platform capabilities to various development approaches, as it’s dependent on so many implementation choice details.
 It’s changing all the time, and the particular SDKs that matter to the decision of which approach to use are entirely project dependent.